escrin/escrin/website/docs/first-task.md

 ---

 Escrin allows smart contracts to run secure off-chain computation in bundles of work called _tasks_.
-Tasks are created implicitly by a contract when it provides an incentive for off-chain task runners to submit work.
+Tasks are created implicitly by a contract when it provides an incentive for off-chain workers to submit task results.
 A task is anything a contract will accept.

 This guide will walk you through assembling an `AddingAtHome` dapp that rewards people for contributing to the mission of discovering all numbers through the power of addition.